Grokzen/redis-py-cluster/CONTRIBUTING.md

 Follow the code quality standards described in this file.

-You are responsible for ensuring the code is mergeable and fix any issues that can occur if other code was merged before your code.
+You are responsible for ensuring the code is mergeable and for fixing any issues that can occur if other code was merged before your code.

-Always ensure docs is up to date based on your changes.
-If docs is missing and you think it should exists you are responsible to write it.
+Always ensure docs are up to date based on your changes.
+If docs are missing and you think it should exists you are responsible for writing it.

-For all PR you should do/include the following
+For all PRs you should do/include the following
  - A line about the change in the `CHANGES` file Add it in the section `Next release`, create it if needed.
  - If you change something already implemented, for example adding/removing an argument you should add a line in `docs/Upgrading.md` describing how to migrate existing code from the old to the new code.
 Add it in the section `Next release`, create it if needed.
  - Add yourself to `docs/Authors` file (This is optional if you want)